simeononsecurity/simeononsecurity.ch/content/articles/exploring-the-world-of-crypto_-understanding-blockchain-technology/index.en.md

 ### Governance Models

 Governance models play a crucial role in the future of blockchain technology.
 As a cybersecurity expert, it is imperative to understand the implications of governance models on the security and integrity of blockchain networks. _Transparency_ and _accountability_ are key principles that governance models aim to uphold, ensuring the **[tamper-proof](https://www.insiderintelligence.com/insights/blockchain-technology-applications-use-cases/) ledger** characteristic of blockchain technology.
 These models establish the framework for decision-making, protocol updates, and network security measures.
-Additionally, governance models contribute to the **resilience** and **trustworthiness** of blockchain networks, which are essential for widespread adoption and long-term viability.
+Also, governance models contribute to the **resilience** and **trustworthiness** of blockchain networks, which are essential for widespread adoption and long-term viability.
 It is important for cybersecurity professionals to stay informed about emerging governance models and their impact on the security landscape of blockchain technology.

 Conclusion
 ----------